ricebeans/qgis-ol3/readme.rst

 - Automatically minifies GeoJSON output files and removes unused attributes.

-- Support for QGIS groups, which are replicated in the OL3 map.

 - Template-based, so new templates can be easily be created

 - Add highlight function to highlight features when passing the mouse pointer over them.